Feyerabend/cc/ch04/discussion/README.md

 the display Pico produces immediate visual feedback, the effects of both good design and successful attacks become directly observable, turning abstract security concepts into something concrete, interactive, and educational.

+You should now be able to independently plan what to learn and what to teach, refine and adapt your projects, and design clear evaluation rubrics.
+All of this can be supported and enhanced through the use of large language models (LLMs), which can assist with ideation, structuring, and iterative improvement.